Jesus’ Birth and the Legends of Caesar

 The News Minute: Shared myths: In Jesus’ time, miraculous birth stories common for kings and emperors

 4. N.T.
-Write is perhaps the most prominent of these.
+Wright is perhaps the most prominent of these.
 See his article on the virgin birth in Luke and Matthew: God in a Manger: The Message of the Gospels and the Problem of the Virgin Birth

 5. This cultural perspective is clearly visible in Suetonius’s fawning biography of Augustus, The Lives of the Caesars.
 Suetonius defends Augustus’ right to rule by telling of his important and wealthy ancestors.
 And then he brushes off criticisms where Augustus’ contemporaries had tried to say that some of his ancestors were commoners.
 And, in a way, you even see the connection between divine blessing and wealth and divine curses in hardship in the stories of the Hebrew Scriptures (this is spelled out very clearly in Deuteronomy 28:1-29:1).
 Still, the Tanakh stories are also very unusual in the ancient world for seeing God’s blessing even happening in poverty and of God choosing to bless and associate with people of very humble origins.
 In most of the ancient world, the only people that they thought the gods would want anything to do with were kings and wealthy rulers (or extremely attractive women).